 So, what can you do if you are feeling stressed?

-If you are struggling with stress and you live in Buckinghamshire, you can be self-refer at any time to Healthy Minds: call us 01865 901600 during normal working hours, fill in our online referral form, or text ‘TALK’ to 07798 667169.
+Adults 18 and over in Buckinghamshire can self-refer at any time to Healthy Minds: call us 01865 901600 during normal working hours, fill in our online referral form, or text ‘TALK’ to 07798 667169.
 We are a NHS service providing free and confidential advice, support and therapy to anyone experiencing difficulties with anxiety, depression or stress.

 If you live in Oxfordshire, get in touch with Talking Space, where we provide a similar service for Oxfordshire residents.